 John Edward Fripp was born 26 November 1831 on St. Helena Island, S.C.
 He was a descendant of John Fripp, who came to America in 1670 with a grant of land on St. Helena.

 Fripp owned several plantations on St. Helena Island.
 He also owned a plantation at Chechessee Bluff ("The Bluff") in Beaufort County, S.C., which he purchased in 1857.
-While Fripp maintained his family and most of his slaves and other possessions at the Bluff, he seems to have spent a good deal of his time traveling among his holdings.
+While Fripp maintained his family, the people he enslaved, and other possessions at the Bluff, he seems to have spent a good deal of his time traveling among his holdings.
 To these journeys were added trips to his summer homes in "The Village" on St. Helena Island and in Grahamville, near the Bluff.

 Fripp apparently served in some capacity during the Civil War, through which he managed to hold onto his land.
 After the War, he paid off his debts and continued farming on a much reduced scale.
 Starting in the late the 1880s, Fripp, while continuing to farm, worked as overseer for the Chelsea Plantation Club, where his duties included supplying game for the hunt and bringing poachers to justice.
 He died on 22 May 1906.

 Fripp was married to Isabelle Jenkins Fripp, who was born on 5 November 1833 and died on 4 August 1883.
 The couple produced eleven children: Mary Rosa (b.
 1853); Julian Jenkins (b.
 1855); Edgar Walter (b.
 1857); Florence Amanda (b.
 1859); Daniel Perry (b.
 1860); Thomas Screven (b.
 1862); Ella Rosalie (b.
 1864); Eliza Emily (b.
 1867); Charles Benjamin (b.
 1870); Robert Lee (b.
 1872); and Alice Louisa (b.
 1875).Back to Top